usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 cost-effective methods and procedures to achieve compliance.

-The Department plans to provide technical assistance through publications, exhibits, videotapes and audiotapes, and public service announcements.It has developed a number of nontechnical publications, including this manual, explaining the requirements of the Act, and has established a Speakers Bureau to provide speakers for events such as conferences, workshops, and training programs.
+The Department plans to provide technical assistance through publications, exhibits, videotapes and audiotapes, and public service announcements.
+It has developed a number of nontechnical publications, including this manual, explaining the requirements of the Act, and has established a Speakers Bureau to provide speakers for events such as conferences, workshops, and training programs.
 It is also operating